hsuanchih/Scribbles/iOS-OSX/References-And-Values.md

 ---
 The intent of this entry is to review the differences between reference & value types, and leverage our understanding to optmize the performance of our applications.
 I reckon it's probably most appropriate, as a warm up to this discussion, to first revisit the fundamentals from [WWDC 2016, Session 416 - Understanding Swift Performance](https://developer.apple.com/videos/play/wwdc2016/416/).

+---
 ## Value Types
 * Value types are copied rather than shared
 * Memory for value types are allocated on the call stack
 * Value types come with compiler-generated memberwise initializer
 * Value types do not support inheritance

+### Value Semantics:

+Below's a depiction of how simple value types are allocated in memory.

 <img src="images/value-type-memorylayout.png" height="260"/>